azad786/portfolio/README.md

 # Personal portfolio

-vCard is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.
+Azad Personal portfolio webpage is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.